Rate Loss Analysis for Multiple-Antenna NOMA with Limited Feedback: Introduction

-The main contributions of this letter are as follows: \begin{itemize} \item We present a limited feedback multiple-antenna NOMA framework which considers the interaction of beamforming, power allocation, and SIC decoding order. \item We analyze the rate loss caused by limited feedback and provide upper and lower bounds, which are independent of the exact channel distributions. \item We analyze and present the feasible region where one should use NOMA with limited feedback. \end{itemize} The letter is organized as follows: Section \ref{sec:model} includes the system model and problem formulation.
-Section \ref{sec:quan} introduces the quantizer structure and Section \ref{sec:region} presents the feasible regions.
-Section \ref{sec:loss} provides a rate loss analysis, where we obtain the upper and lower bounds of the rate loss.
+In this work, we consider a two-user MISO-NOMA system, which is a common practical setting and can serve as the basic cluster structure in multi-cluster NOMA, thereby providing insights into more general multi-user scenarios.
+The main contributions of this work are as follows: \begin{itemize} \item We present a limited feedback multiple-antenna NOMA framework which considers the interaction of beamforming, power allocation, and SIC decoding order. \item We analyze the rate loss caused by limited feedback, provide an upper bound, and characterize the convergence rate under Rayleigh channel. \item We analyze and present the feasible region where one should use NOMA with limited feedback. \end{itemize} The work is organized as follows: Section \ref{sec:model} includes the system model, problem formulation, and the quantizer structure.
+Section \ref{sec:region} presents the feasible regions.
+Section \ref{sec:loss} provides a rate loss analysis, where we obtain an upper bound for the rate loss.
 Simulation results are presented in Section \ref{sec:simu}.
-Section \ref{conclusion} concludes the letter.
+Section \ref{conclusion} concludes the work.

-\textbf{\textit{Notations:}} In this letter, regular and bold letters stand for scalars and vectors, respectively. $(\cdot)^H$ represent Hermitian transpose.
-Further, $|x|$ and $\mathbb{E}[x]$ denote the absolute and the expected value of x, respectively. $\|\mathbf{x}\|$ represents the Euclidean norm of vector $\mathbf{x}$ and $x \propto y$ means $x$ is linearly proportional to $y$.
+\textbf{\textit{Notations:}} In this work, regular and bold letters stand for scalars and vectors, respectively. $(\cdot)^H$ represents the Hermitian transpose.
+In addition, $|x|$ and $\mathbb{E}[x]$ denote the absolute and expected values of x, respectively. $\|\mathbf{x}\|$ represents the Euclidean norm of vector $\mathbf{x}$ and $x \propto y$ means that $x$ is linearly proportional to $y$.